New Application Process, Selection Criteria, and Scholarship Amounts

 Years 1 through 4

-Take engineering courses as normal and before start of MBA take MBA prerequisites: Economics and Accounting.
-Click here for details about MBA prerequisites.
+Take engineering courses as normal and before start of MBA take MBA Preparatory Courses in Economics and Accounting.
+Click here for details.
 New options available that are quicker than traditional courses!

 Classes & project work with other 1-year MBA students (8 week summer session plus fall and spring semesters).